 Under PEP Housing’s management, Grady Ranch will be a vibrant mix of townhomes and multi-unit housing units as well as other features, such as a community center, micro-farm, orchards, barn, and more.
 The plan includes 120 units that will be reserved for people whose income falls at approximately 80% of the area’s median income (AMI), or Marin households that earn between $65,700-$101,400 a year.
-The senior housing portion will include 104 units, which will be offered toward a variety of income levels.
+The senior housing portion will include 104 units for seniors 62 and older, with a variety of income levels.

 Sign Me Up As A Supporter

-*If you would like to be added to our interest/waiting list please Contact us here.
+*If you would like to be added to our interest list please Contact us here.

 Questions and Answers